CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/media-library-assistant/readme.txt

 = Can I use [mla_gallery] for attachments other than images? =

 Yes!
 The `[mla_gallery]` shortcode supports all MIME types when you add the post_mime_type parameter to your query.
 You can build a gallery of your PDF documents, plain text files and other attachments.
 You can mix images and other MIME types in the same gallery, too.
-Here's an example that displays a gallery of PDF documents, using the Google File Viewer to show the first page of each document as a thumbnail:
+Here's an example that displays a gallery of PDF documents, using Imagick and Ghostscript to show the first page of each document as a thumbnail:

 `
 [mla_gallery post_mime_type=application/pdf post_parent=all link=file mla_viewer=true columns=1 orderby=date order=desc]